Vitta virginea

 Vitta virginea, the virgin nerite, is a species of sea snail, a marine gastropod mollusk in the family Neritidae.

 Distribution

 This species is widespread from the Bahamas, Bermuda, Cuba, West Indies, Greater and Lesser Antilles, Dominica, Puerto Rico, Central America (Panama, Guatemala, Costa Rica), Brazil, Venezuela, Suriname, Colombia, Mexico, Texas and Florida.

 Habitat

-Vitta virginea can withstand large changes in salinity and therefore may live in freshwaters, in marine and in brackish waters.
+Vitta virginea can withstand large changes in salinity and therefore may live in fresh, sea or brackish water.
 These sea snails occur in rivers and streams, in estuaries and in the sea, on sand, silt and stones, brackish ponds and mangroves.